Toyota Camry years to avoid — most common problems

 You must arrest transmission issues before they get out of hand.
 Worst-case scenario, you may have to get a new transmission which costs a lot or pay for the old transmission to be rebuilt using new components.

-Excessive oil usage
+4. Excessive oil consumption

-Toyota Camrys of the 2006 to 2011 model years have had the most severe complaints about their oil use.
+Toyota Camrys of the 2006 to 2011 model years have had the most severe complaints about excessive oil use.
 Drivers complained that the vehicle consumed up to a quart of oil every 1,200 miles, requiring absurdly frequent oil changes.

 When not properly managed, the issue caused smoke to ooze from the exhaust pipe and the Camry to have a sluggish acceleration with reduced performance.
 For more severe cases, the Camry has been known to have a catalytic failure, early stalling, and engine seizures.
 The worst-case scenario is the engine blowing up or knocking due to the low oil levels.